Class of 2018 Outcomes Report

 - 22 percent are pursuing grad school and/or continuing education.
 Of those, nearly half are pursuing advanced study in a health care related field.
 Learn more.

-- Grads are working in 21 states and six countries around the world.
-Among those who secured employment and reported their geographical location, 59 percent are working in South Dakota and 53 percent are employed in Sioux Falls.
+- Grads are working in 24 states and four countries around the world.
+Among those who secured employment and reported their geographical location, 60 percent are working in South Dakota, of which 94 percent are employed in Sioux Falls.
 Learn more.

-- Top occupational classifications for 2017 grads include health care and technical; education; business, professional and financial; computer math and management; arts, design and entertainment.
+- Top occupational classifications for 2018 grads include health care and technical; education; business, professional and financial; arts, design and entertainment.
 Learn more.

 For these reasons, AU grads reported that they launched their careers and post-graduate study with confidence and enthusiasm: